Why Study Here

 Our classes are taught by world-class professors with expertise in data security, digital forensics, cryptography, computer security, privacy, distributed systems, and adaptive cyber defense.

-Because Mason proactively pursues research within government and industry organizations that depend on strong and reliable information security, our students are recruited long before graduation.
+Because George Mason proactively pursues research within government and industry organizations that depend on strong and reliable information security, our students are recruited long before graduation.

 Most seniors have a clear picture of where they'll be because they've already landed a job.